27th of December, 2024

 Mexico captured 659.4 million dollars of Foreign Direct Investment (FDI) in the construction industry during the first half of 2023, according to data from the Ministry of Economy.

-As part of that amount, 569.6 million dollars were invested in the construction of works for the supply of water, oil, gas, electric energy and telecommunications.
+Of that total, $569.6 million were invested in the construction of infrastructure for the supply of water, oil, gas, electricity, and telecommunications.

 In turn, Mexico received 48.6 million dollars of FDI for facilities and equipment in construction.